Islamic Studies Program

 Tuesdays: 10:00 AM - 12:00 PM

-• The importance of the Arabic language in Islam
+• The significance of the Arabic language in the Islamic world

-• The role of Muslims in the advancement of human civilization
+• The role of Muslims in the advancement of science and civilization

 • The concept of the Ummah in Islamic thought